0xDBFB7/ionprinter/documents/log/construction.md

 #### ElmerFEM simulations of bowtie prototype 1

-Now

 The .sif files had been overwritten somehow - reverting to a previous commit fixed the problem.

 ElmerFEM requires a .step input.
 This was meshed with Max h.
 0.025 and Min h.
 0.001.
 The enthalpy heat flux was set to zero.
 Convergence was not well behaved.

+The simulation potential was set to 20v, and an ideal temperature of approximately 2000 K was attained.
+The bowtie drew approximately 100w.

 #### Bowtie test 1, 2 and 3

 The chamber was pumped down and 10 A was applied across the bowtie.
 The bowtie glowed a dim red, but not nearly sufficient for deposition.
-The resistance of the entire assembly was only approximately 0.25 ohms, a significant discrepancy from the predicted 4 ohms.
+The resistance of the entire assembly was only approximately 0.334 ohms, a significant discrepancy from the predicted 4 ohms.
+Clearly the graphite resistivity value set in the Elmer sim was incorrect.

 The "300-1200v" HV e-beam bias power supply was supplied with 12v, and output 2 kilovolts.
 A replacement NCH6100HV was purchased.